Our Story

 (Source: www.caringmedical.com/prolotherapy-news/post-concussion-syndrome)

-Let’s work together to educate school counselors, teachers, and principals to better understand and support students who require special education services due to persistent concussion symptoms.
+Let’s join forces to educate school counselors, teachers, and principals, empowering them to better understand and support students grappling with persistent concussion symptoms and the need for special education services.

 Our Team